Maleyka-gh/Maleyka-gh/README.md

 Soon, all codes from the projects I have worked on will be available in my GitHub with nice Readme files.

+I am preparing for  the AWS Cloud Practitioner Examination in September.

 ## 🌱 Projects
 - **Facial Emotion Recognition**: ([GitHub Repo](https://github.com/Maleyka-gh/Facial_Emotion_Recognition))